 The company’ s financial viability is in grave and imminent danger (although not within scope of applicable insolvency law) and, in addition, immediate disclosure of inside information would seriously prejudice the interests of existing and potential shareholders by jeopardizing the conclusion of negotiations designed to ensure the financial recovery of the company.

-The inside information relates to decisions taken (or agreements concluded) by the company’ s management body, which, according to national law or the Articles of Association, also need to be approved by another body of the company, other than the shareholders’ general assembly, in order to become effective, provided that:
+The inside information relates to decisions taken (or agreements concluded) by the company’s management body, which, according to national law or the Articles of Association, also need to be approved by another body of the company (principally a supervisory “Dual Board” pursuant to the German model) , other than the shareholders’ general meeting, in order to become effective, provided that:

 A transaction previously announced is subject to a public authority’s approval, and such approval is conditional upon additional requirements, where immediate disclosure of those requirements will likely affect the ability for the company to meet them and therefore prevent the final success of the deal or transaction.

 Yes, the guidelines are not exhaustive and there are also various local regulatory adaptations.
-For instance, In Sweden there is a general consensus when it comes to creating insider lists ahead of financial reports.
-At the same time the guideline “The inside information relates to decisions taken by the management body which also need to be approved by another body of the company” is typically not applicable to Swedish companies.
+In e.g. Sweden a practice has been developed when it comes to creating insider lists ahead of financial reports, which is not based upon the explicit language of above exemplifying guidelines/cases.

 Book your personal demo session today to learn more about Logwise and how you can save time and reduce MAR compliance risk.
 A demo session lasts for about 30 minutes and highlights the key benefits of using a digital insider list management service.